TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 18/John 18.39.md

 ---

-But ye have a custom, that I should release unto you one at the passover: will ye therefore that I release unto you the King of the Jews?
+But you have a custom, that I should release someone to you at the Passover.
+Therefore do you want me to release to you the King of the Jews?"